Humpback Whales – Hawaii’s “Snowbirds”

 We recommend the whale watch tours offered by Pacific Whale Foundation.
 Here are the reasons:

-– TPWF gives excellent value, with modern ships and knowledgeable naturalists.
+– PWF gives excellent value, with modern ships and knowledgeable naturalists.

 – They operate both larger boats like the one shown and small inflatable rafts that get you even closer to the whales.